Chelsea Flower Show & Great Country Gardens

 - We’ll return to Richmond Hill Hotel and come together for one last time for a Farewell Dinner at the hotel (included).

-- Our time together will come to an end, but garden lovers always find fresh inspiration wherever they are.
+- Our time together comes to an end, but garden lovers always find fresh inspiration wherever they are.
 Tour members can choose to return home or carry on the adventure.
 We’ll provide coach transfer to Heathrow Airport at 7:30 AM for those with flights leaving at 11:00 AM or later.
-Alternatively, you can take a taxi at a time of your choosing from the hotel to the airport.
+Alternatively, you can take a taxi at the time of your choosing from the hotel to the airport.

 Tour price includes:

 - Admission to all gardens, including tips.

 - Comfortable coach transport.

 - Ground transportation between hotel and airport on departure day.

 - Design and botanical expertise of your CarexTours host.

 - Travel Insurance, 8 lunches, 2 dinners, drinks including water, and snacks.

 - A $1,000.00 (USD) deposit is due when you book your tour.